sachinsenal0x64/hifi-tui/README.md

 > I'm Currently Paying For a Tidal-Hifi-Plus Subscription.

-> Sometimes, emulation may not work, especially for Dolby Atmos &  Sony 360 Reality Audio  Btw i will try my best.
+> Sometimes, emulation may not work, especially for Dolby Atmos & Sony 360 Reality Audio btw i will try my best.

 <br>